phpmyadmin/localized_docs/source/faq.rst

 Yes.

-Since release 3.0 only PHP 5.2 and newer.
-For older PHP versions, use phpMyAdmin 2.11.x.
+Since release 4.1 phpMyAdmin supports only PHP 5.3 and newer.
+For PHP 5.2 you can use 4.0.x releases.

 .. _faq1_32: